-Advancements in the medical community are happening rapidly.
-Devices are coming to the market that address a wider range of patient issues and, in some cases, designed to work autonomously to assist staff in treatment.
-The intricacies of these medical advancements demand that the injection-molded plastic components they use perform with precision.
+Advancements in the medical industry are happening rapidly.
+Injection-molded medical devices coming to market address a wider range of patient issues and, in some cases, are designed to work autonomously to assist staff in treatment — functionalities that demand precision performance.

 - Pill-sized cameras.
 Breakthrough medical devices like swallowable cameras could soon replace invasive diagnostic medical procedures like colonoscopies.
 Similarly, these “video pills” are the focus of researchers from the University of Glasgow School of Engineering who are exploring their use as alternatives to intrusive endoscope imaging, and as clinical tools to detect the presence of throat and gut cancers.

 - Robots.
-The use of robots in the medical community is expanding beyond the emergency room and robot-assisted surgery to patient care and comfort.
-In France, a newly introduced injection-molded interactive robot helps children through anxiety-provoking medical procedures, particularly vaccinations.
+The use of robots in medical settings is expanding beyond the emergency room and robot-assisted surgery to patient care and comfort.
+In France, a newly introduced injection-molded interactive robot helps children during anxiety-provoking medical procedures, particularly vaccinations.
 The robot is designed to engage children through conversation and toys, drawing attention away from the procedure and keeping them calmer.

 Over the past few years, several companies have expanded their product lines to manufacture and market medical devices that incorporate forward-thinking technologies: